You had a picture-perfect vision of nursing your baby that has disintegrated into days or weeks of tears, frustration and pain.

 - If you are crying more than 2 hours in a day or think you are not cut out for motherhood.

-You can also start with a free assessment over the phone.
+You start with a free assessment over the phone.
 That resolves more than half of the problems.
 (Yay!)
 You can call or text Donna at (845) 750-4402, even if it's 2 in the morning...(especially if it's 2 in the morning.)

 If you just need a little tune-up or some support around going back to work, weaning, pumping, solids, thrush, mastitis, toddlers, or some other mysterious thing, you can schedule a 15-30 minute targeted coaching session on whatever you are needing.
 It's a phone, Skype or office visit--whatever works for you.